-Mastery of these preparations allows the brewing of several toxic substances which can hamper an enemies' ability to fight.
+Mastery of these preparations allows the brewing of several toxic substances, which can hamper an enemy's ability to fight.
 They have been extensively used by the Navarr since time immemorial, but many societies have their own equivalents.
-This includes the barbarian orcs of course - the Druj of the eastern swamps are known to make extensive use of preparations such as these when battling their Imperial enemies.
+This includes the barbarian orcs of course - the Druj of the Eastern swamps are known to make extensive use of preparations such as these when battling their Imperial enemies.

 Navarr apothecaries have spent centuries trying to develop a thicker version of these venoms that can be successfully applied to arrows, but to date they have made no progress.